CaretJuice/adv-dbt-ga4/README.md

 It's not intended to be usable on its own.
 If you are looking for free dbt and dbt-GA4 training, check out the [dbt-GA4 Setup course](https://caretjuice.com/courses/intro-to-dbt-ga4-on-demand/).

-## Implementation 03 Instruct End
+## Implementation 03 Practice End

-This branch, `imp-03-instruct-end`, takes you to the end of the Instruct section of the third lesson of Advanced dbt-GA4 Implementation.
+This branch, `imp-03-practice-end`, takes you to the end of the Practice section of the third lesson of Advanced dbt-GA4 Implementation.

-By the end of this lesson, you should have created the `build_event_model` macro and called it from the `fct_ga4__event_page_view` model.
-This fact table is not yet partitioned.
+By the end of this lesson, you should have created fact models for all events that you want using the `build_event_model` macro and partitioned all of those models by date.

 ## Course, Lesson, Section Branching Structure